Personality rights: Classification

 Personality rights are generally considered to consist of two types of rights: the right of publicity, or the right to keep one's image and likeness from being commercially exploited without permission or contractual compensation, which is similar (but not identical) to the use of a trademark; and the right to privacy, or the right to be left alone and not have one's personality represented publicly without permission.
 In common law jurisdictions, publicity rights fall into the realm of the tort of passing off.

 There are two main camps of theory regarding publicity rights, specifically in the United States: a more consequential or utilitarian based theory approach and a more moral-based deontological approach.
-The consequential or utilitarian approach assumes that because there is a potential for creators to obtain rights to an object—here an individual's personality—it will incentive creators economically to create more goods.
+The consequential or utilitarian approach assumes that because there is a potential for creators to obtain rights to an object—here an individual's personality—it will incentivize creators economically to create more goods.
 In contrast, a commonly cited justification for the deontological doctrine, from a policy standpoint, is the notion of natural rights from a Lockean theory of property, and the idea that every individual should have a right to control how their right of publicity is commercialized by a third party, if at all.
 Often, but not always, the motivation to engage in such commercialization is to help propel sales or visibility for a product or service, which usually amounts to some form of commercial speech (which in turn receives the lowest level of judicial scrutiny).